John Abercrombie (politician): Career

+Congress

 In 1912, Abercrombie was elected from the Democratic Party to the United States House of Representatives, where he served from March 4, 1913, to March 3, 1917.

+Later career

 He went on to serve as Solicitor of Labor and Acting Secretary in the United States Department of Labor from 1918 through 1920.
-In 1920, he was elected the Superintendent of Education in Alabama.
+In 1920, he was again elected the Superintendent of Education in Alabama, where he served until 1927.

 Death

 Abercrombie resided in Montgomery, Alabama, where he died on July 2, 1940 (age 74 years, 46 days).
 He is interred at Greenwood Cemetery, Montgomery, Alabama.

+Affiliations

 He was a Freemason and a member of Scottish Rite, as well as the Kappa Alpha Order (collegiate social fraternity); Phi Beta Kappa (collegiate honor society); Knights of Pythias; Woodmen; and Kiwanis.